zakariaf/Multi-AI-Mattermost-Bot/README.md

 - **Python 3.8+**: Ensure Python is installed on your system.
 [Download Python](https://www.python.org/downloads/)
 - **Git**: For version control.
 [Download Git](https://git-scm.com/downloads)
-- **Mattermost Server Access**: Administrative access to your Mattermost instance.
+- **Mattermost Server Access**: Access to your Mattermost instance and a bot account with an access token.
 - **OpenAI API Key**: Obtain an API key from [OpenAI](https://platform.openai.com/account/api-keys).

 ## Installation